 - a.
 The Board shall authorize persons to receive, obligate, and disburse the funds of the Authority, including: - i.
 Procurement of products and services through requisitions, check requests, debit, or credit card services. - ii.
-Execution of contracts and change orders for an authorized amount.
+Execution of contracts and change orders for an authorized amount. - iii.

-- iii.
 Receipt of grants. - iv.
+Signing checks.

-Signing checks. - b.
-All checks require two authorized signatures.
+- b.
 All checks shall require the signature of at least two individuals properly authorized by the Board.
 The Executive Director shall oversee the proper notification of the Authority banks whenever authorized signature changes are made. - c.
 All debts representing allowable and authorized costs shall be paid promptly upon receipt of proper invoices/billing statements. - d.
 All disbursements shall be made by check.
 The Executive Director may approve other forms of disbursement, such as wire or electronic funds transfers. - i.
 All checks shall be pre-printed and shall bear the name and address of the Authority. - ii.
 All checks must be pre-numbered and used in sequence.
 Voided checks must be retained and recorded. - iii.
 The supply of unused checks shall be adequately safeguarded in a fireproof cabinet or safe. - e.
 Employees may initiate transactions by completing a purchase or check request form, which shall be presented to the Executive Director for approval.
-All purchase and check request forms shall contain enough narrative description to specifically identify the purposes of the payment and the account to which the cost is to be charged. - The Administrative Services Coordinator The Accounting Manager shall review purchase and check requests and attached supporting documentation for completeness and accuracy.
-The Administrative Services Coordinator The Accounting Manager shall ensure that the vendor's invoice/billing statement accords with the terms of the purchase, that the goods have been received and conform to specifications or that the services billed have been rendered satisfactorily, that discounts or other adjustments of the amounts billed are in order, that the computations and accounts to be charged are correct, and that sufficient funds are available for payment.
-The Administrative Services Coordinator Accounting Manager shall then submit the check requests and invoices with supporting documentation to the Controller for processing, and subsequent submission to the Executive Director or his/hertheir designee for approval. - g.
-The Controller Accounting Manager shall prepare checks.

-- h.
-Checks written for "cash" shall be authorized only under limited circumstances, such as for the replenishment of petty cash or for purchases requiring cash payment in excess of the petty cash fund limit of \$250.00. - i.
+All purchase and check request forms shall contain enough narrative description to specifically identify the purposes of the payment and the account to which the cost is to be charged. - f.
+The Accounting Manager shall review purchase and check requests and attached supporting documentation for completeness and accuracy.
+The Accounting Manager shall ensure that the vendor's invoice/billing statement accords with the terms of the purchase, that the goods have been received and conform to specifications or that the services billed have been rendered satisfactorily, that discounts or other adjustments of the amounts billed are in order, that the computations and accounts to be charged are correct, and that sufficient funds are available for payment.
+The Accounting Manager shall then submit the check requests and invoices with supporting documentation to the Executive Director or their designee for approval. - g.
+The Accounting Manager shall prepare checks. - h.
+Checks written for "cash" shall be authorized only under limited circumstances, such as for the replenishment of petty cash or for purchases requiring cash payment in excess of the petty cash fund limit of \$250.00.

+- i.
 Checks shall not be signed or countersigned in advance of being completely filled out.
 Each check shall be accompanied by adequate supporting documentation, including invoices, travel vouchers, etc. - j.
-All checks shall require the signature of at least two individuals properly authorized by the Board. - k-j.
-Whenever possible, no individual shall sign a check on which he/she isthey are the payee. - Lk.
+Whenever possible, no individual shall sign a check on which they are the payee. - k.
 Check signers shall review each check carefully and shall not sign any check that lacks appropriate supporting documentation or exhibits signs of alteration.
-If it is necessary to change a check, the check must be voided and a new check issued. - The signed check shall be mailed or delivered to the payee by personnel designated by the Executive Director. - n.m.
-The Controller Accounting Manager shall reconcile bank statements of the Authority.
+If it is necessary to change a check, the check must be voided and a new check issued. - l.
+The signed check shall be mailed or delivered to the payee by personnel designated by the Executive Director. - m.
+The Accounting Manager shall reconcile bank statements of the Authority.
 Discrepancies between any books of account, financial statements, and/or bank statements shall be reported to the Executive Director and/or Board, promptly investigated, and resolved.